Make-Up Is a Lie: Content

-Morrissey announced the tentative production and release of Without Music the World Dies on 8 December 2022.
-The album was recorded between January and February 2023 at La Fabrique Studios in St-Remy, France, and was produced by Joe Chiccarelli, making it his fifth collaboration with the singer.
-The album was produced outside the bounds of a record contract, as Morrissey had parted ways with his former label Capitol Records in December 2022.
-The album was initially scheduled to consist of twelve songs, which were collectively written by Morrissey and members of his band, although this was later reduced to ten songs.
+Morrissey announced the tentative production and release of a new album titled Without Music the World Dies on 8 December 2022.
+The album was recorded in January and February 2023 at La Fabrique Studios in St-Remy, France, and was produced by Joe Chiccarelli, making it his fifth collaboration with the singer.
+It was produced outside the bounds of a record contract, as Morrissey had parted ways with his former label Capitol Records in December 2022.
+The album was initially scheduled to consist of twelve songs, collectively written by Morrissey and members of his band, but this was later reduced to ten songs.

-On 20 February 2023, Morrissey announced that Without Music the World Dies had been completed.
-He then offered the album up to any record labels or private investors who were willing to distribute the finished album.
-No further announcements have been made on the subject of the album's acquisition or distribution, and it currently remains unreleased.
+On 20 February 2023, Morrissey announced Without Music the World Dies had been completed.
+He then offered the album up to any record labels or private investors willing to distribute the finished album.